pestphp/docs/skipping-tests.md

 it('has home');
 ```

-Behind the scenes, Pest will mark this test as risky as it does not perform any assertion.
+Behind the scenes, Pest will mark this test as incomplete.

 ---